 Sue: Please, don’t let the monster be shit…

 Sue: Oh, I wasn’t expecting that.
 Is it a lady alien?
-You don’t see that every day.
+You don’t see many of those.

 Sue checks her out.

 Sue: Chipped mirrored tiles were all the rage in the 1970s.
-And he looks like one of the X-Men.
+And don’t you think she looks like one of the X-Men?
 Don’t ask me which one.
 But yeah, it works for me.

-The Doctor brings Eldrad up to speed with current events: 150 million years have passed since she crashed landed on Earth.
+The Doctor brings Eldrad up to speed: 150 million years have passed since her ship crashed on Earth.